David J. Kupstas, FSA, EA, MSEA Chief Actuary

 - If the surviving spouse is the sole designated beneficiary, then the surviving spouse must start taking RMDs when the employee would have attained age 72.
 The spouse’s RMD amounts are based on the spouse’s remaining life expectancy.
 If the surviving spouse dies before starting RMDs, distributions shall be made as if the surviving spouse was the employee.

 - If there is no designated beneficiary, then distributions must be made by the end of the fifth calendar year following the participant’s death.
 Before the SECURE Act, the five-year rule applied in more instances, but now it applies only when there is no designated beneficiary.
-The five-year rule works the same as the new 10-year rule, other than the shorter time period.
+Besides the shorter time period, a key difference between the five-year rule and the new 10-year rule is the requirement that life expectancy distributions are required under the 10-year rule but not the five-year rule.

 Remaining Life Expectancy